 Easter Island is famous for its monumental statues called Moai.
 Back in 2000, work began on excavation, and it was discovered that the statues had bodies.
 The Moai are believed to have been from between 1,100 and 1,500 CE.

 6. What flower is now used to symbolize Easter?

 In Christianism, the Lily is used to symbolize the resurrection of Jesus because of its delicacy of form and the purity of its white color.

-7. When was Cadbury (multinational confectionery company) founded?
+7. When was Cadbury (a multinational confectionery company) founded?

-John Cadbury opened a grocer’s shop in Birmingham, United Kingdom in 1824 selling cocoa and drinking chocolate which was prepared by himself.
+John Cadbury opened a grocer’s shop in Birmingham, United Kingdom, in 1824, selling cocoa and drinking chocolate that was prepared by himself.

 8. What happens during the 40 days before Easter?

 The 40 days before Easter is called “Lent” and consists of all the mentioned above.
 It is a time for Christians to be quiet and thoughtful in preparation for the Holy Week.

 9. In Finland, what do children dress up as for Easter?